pokey09/mountain-watch-crew/README.md

 ### 3. Add devices / locations

 Log into the Traccar UI, create devices for your staff members, and feed positions to port `5055` (or use Traccar's built-in simulator).
 The front-end will automatically display any live positions retrieved through the REST API.

+### 4. Connect the front-end

+Open the Mountain Tracker app and click **Connect server** in the header.
+Provide your Traccar URL (for example `http://localhost:8082`), username, and password.
+The connection details are stored locally in the browser so staff locations load automatically on future visits.

+> ℹ️ You can still inject credentials at build time with the `VITE_TACCAR_BASE_URL`, `VITE_TACCAR_USERNAME`, and `VITE_TACCAR_PASSWORD` environment variables if you prefer.
+When those values are present they will be used as the default connection.